How-to Easily Install Chair Cane Webbing Yourself!

 Clip the corners of webbing to ease installation

-Press cane into the groove at back and front first, then press cane into sides so the cane is centered properly.
-Angle your wedges so they are applying the most pressure to the outer side of the groove, not the inner, just to make sure your wedges don’t cut the cane.
+Angle your wedges so they apply the most pressure to the outer side of the groove, not the inner, just to make sure your wedges don’t cut the cane.

 Make small snips in the webbing at each corner to ease installation into the groove and then cut off excess webbing on sides to within 1″ to get out of your way.
 And if you are working on a round seat, cut at several intervals around outside of seat in the extra overhang.